mithun-prasad/Bot/README.md

 # Developing and Deploying Intelligent Chat Bots

-Training resources around Azure Data Lake Analytics
+Training resources around developing Bots

 ## How to Use this Site